If you’re serious about finding the stories buried deep in your graph visualizations, you need graph analytics.

 They help you discover everything from the fastest route through a supply chain network to similar patterns of activity in a cryptocurrency blockchain, cliques in a social media network to the most influential members of an organized crime group.

-This blog post focuses on what graph analytics are, why they’re important, and how they give users a deeper understanding of their graph data.
+This blog post focuses on what they are, why they’re important, and how they give users a deeper understanding of their graph data.

 About graphs & graph visualization